sassoftware/python-swat/doc/source/troubleshooting.rst

 =================

 There are various reasons that you may not be able to connect to your CAS server.
-You have have an incorrect hostname or port number.
+You may have an incorrect hostname or port number.
 There may be a firewall preventing you from reaching the CAS server.
 Not being able to connect to a server will result in a error that looks like the following.